raymondngiam/neural-translation-model-eng-to-ch/README.md

 <p>Image credit: Image was adopted and modified based on <i>Coursera course - Customising your models with TensorFlow 2</i>'s capstone project image.</p>

+---

+### Dataset

+We are using the **Chinese (Mandarin) - English** language dataset from http://www.manythings.org/anki/.

+This dataset consists of over 24,697 pairs of sentences in English and Chinese.

+Download the dataset from <a href='http://www.manythings.org/anki/cmn-eng.zip'>this link</a>, and extract the `cmn.txt` raw text file into the path `<repo_root>/data/`.

+---